-If you are looking to invest more than your ISA allowance, then you may wish to consider a General Investment Account (GIA) alongside a stocks and shares ISA.
+If you're looking to invest more than your ISA allowance, you might want to consider a General Investment Account (GIA) alongside a Stocks and Shares ISA.

-Your GIA offers you access to the same portfolios as a stocks and shares ISA, and there is no limit to how much you can invest on an annual basis.
-However, unlike an ISA, interest you receive from your investments is taxable; the exact amount of tax you pay is dependent on your circumstances.
+Your GIA offers you access to the same portfolios as a Stocks and Shares ISA, and there's no limit to how much you can invest on an annual basis.
+However, unlike an ISA, any growth or income from your investments is taxable; the exact amount of tax you pay is dependent on your circumstances.

 Why choose a General Investment Account?